DjangoJuice/bamazon/README.md

 ![Screenshot4](/imgs/CropperCapture[4].png)

-Once they input the amount and hit Enter, the inventory should update the customer is reprompted in case they are still shopping
+Once they input the amount and hit Enter, the inventory should update the customer is reprompted in case they are still shopping.

 ![Screenshot5](/imgs/CropperCapture[5].png)

+Thanks for checking out!